txei/txei/README.md

  - Signed blockchains for voter sign-in rolls.
  - Signed blockchains of committed -but not public until the close of the election- running vote totals for ballot scanners.
+ - All ballot marking and ballot scanning machines must be utterly unconnected to any networks during the election, and this must be easy enough for voters and watchers to confirm.
  - All on machines that use TPMs to secure digital signature keys and validate that only approved software is running on the machine.
  - The integrity of the blockchains can be checked in real-time as well